top of page

 Solar survey apps enable installers to collect data quickly and precisely by using features like GPS integration and augmented reality (AR) overlays.
 For instance, Aurora Solar’s shade analysis tool simulates the effect of surrounding trees and buildings in real time, allowing for the precise placement of solar panels.

-Popular Solar Survey Apps
+Popular Solar Assessment Apps

 Here's a list of solar survey apps that will assist in your commercial solar evaluation: